 While teaching a course cross-listed in both religious studies and communication studies entitled “Digital Media and Religion,” I encourage active learning by facilitating activities that prompt students to get up, move, and collaboratively create something together.
 For example, when we discuss the role of the typewriter in early digital technology, I have students divide into small groups and type discussion questions and responses to each other on an actual typewriter.
-I also consistently make use of the white board asking students to work together to visualize class topics in new ways through the construction of timelines, Venn diagrams, and outlines.
-Many times, by the end of our class meeting, students have been inspired to take photos of their work so that they could carry the ideas and connections they have developed with them–often utilizing the photos again to write their papers and prepare for their exams.
+I also consistently make use of the white board asking students to visualize class topics in new ways through the construction of timelines, Venn diagrams, and outlines.
+Many times, by the end of our class meeting, students are inspired to take photos of their work so that they can carry the ideas and connections they have developed with them–often utilizing the photos again to write their papers and prepare for their exams.

-In recognition of my success in teaching at The University of Iowa, I received the Rev. Louis P. Penningroth Award for excellence in teaching and mentoring in 2018.
+In recognition of my success in teaching at The University of Iowa, I received the Rev. Louis P. Penningroth Award for excellence in teaching and mentoring from the department of religious studies in 2018.
 My effectiveness in the classroom is also attested to by my course evaluations over the last eight semesters.
 Statistically, I am consistently rated above average both in terms of religious studies instructors as well as instructors in the college of liberal arts and sciences more broadly.
 One student from my “Digital Media and Religion” course commented: “This has been my favorite class so far!
 Each class we are presented with new ideas and ways in which to view the world.
 I have thoroughly enjoyed listening to both the instructor and my classmates’ ideas on the topics covered in class.”

 By employing a wide range of educational styles and tools, I approach both teaching and learning in a multifaceted way that encourages growth and development in students by presenting and responding to a variety of learning styles while promoting a deeper comprehension of class topics.